-The source numbers given - for the source and transformer function types - are forwarded via closed switches (disconnnectors, sliders etc.) up to the devices (drains).
-The colors of all connected lines and process-related elements are calculated from the higher-level sum of the supplying source numbers.
+The source number given - for the source and transformer function types - is forwarded via closed switches (disconnnectors, sliders etc.) up to the devices (drains).
+The colors of all connected lines and process-related elements are calculated dynamic from the higher-level sum of the supplying source numbers.